RAMP-project/RAMP-mobility/README.md

 ## Citing

-Please cite the under-review Journal publicaton if you use RAMP-mobility in your research:
+Please cite the related Journal publicaton if you use RAMP-mobility in your research:
 *A. Mangipinto, F. Lombardi, F. Sanvito, M. Pavičević, S. Quoilin, E. Colombo, Impact of mass-scale deployment of electric vehicles and benefits of smart charging across all European countries, 2021, [accepted by Applied Energy]*

 Additionally, you may cite the EMP-E presentation of RAMP-mobility: